 We are the Fundraising and Supporter Development Team (FSD) at King’s College London (KCL).
 Back in 2011 a decision was taken by Guy’s and St Thomas’ Charity to merge their fundraising function for Guy’s and St Thomas’ Hospitals with King’s College London.

-As part of the relationship between Guy’s and St Thomas’ Charity and King’s College London, both organisations are data controllers and therefore have access to, and control of how your personal and financial data is collected, used and stored.
+King’s College London is a data processor on behalf of Guy’s and St Thomas’ Charity.
+This means both organisations have access to, and control of how your personal and financial data is collected, used and stored.

 Guy's and St Thomas' Charity Registered Charity No. 1160316 Company limited by guarantee registered in England and Wales No. 9341980